 You could visit Ickworth, Suffolk, and wander around Ickworth’s park and along Geraldine’s Walk, Oak Walk and the Trim Trail, where snowdrops are complemented by the golden glow of aconites.
 Discover amazing views of the estate, or warm up in the West Wing restaurant with delicious food and drink.

-Subscribe to our weekly newsletter for more great articles like this delivered straight to your inbox.
+Subscribe to our weekly newsletter for more great gardening articles delivered straight to your inbox.